TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Installation/Install.rst

             # created in an outdated location, you can move it with
             mkdir -p config/system/ && mv  public/typo3conf/AdditionalConfiguration.php $_/additional.php

-            # Use console command to run the install process
-            # or use the Install Tool GUI (See below)
-            ddev exec ./vendor/bin/typo3 setup

 This command pulls down the latest release of TYPO3 and places it in the :file:`example-project-directory`.